acazacu/nvent/README.md

 ## About this website
 The project is a very simple [vue.js](https://vuejs.org) app created via [vue-cli](https://cli.vuejs.org/).
-I started working on it while training for the AWS Solutions Architect certificate, while deciding to take one exercise a step further by building a [serverless website](https://aws.amazon.com/serverless/) with a CD pipeline.
+I started working on it while training for the AWS Solutions Architect certificate, while deciding to take an exercise one step further by building a [serverless website](https://aws.amazon.com/serverless/) with a [Drone CI](https://drone.io) pipeline to handle its deployments.
+This work in this repo was done using [Git Flow](https://guides.github.com/introduction/flow/).

-There are two parts to this project: the code and the pipeline setup.

-You can see the code in the repo and here's how the pipeline that I set up in AWS looks like:
+There are two parts to this project, the code that you can see in this repo and the CI / CD pipeline set up in AWS.

-- it has a private domain used to access S3 dev environment
-- it has a private domain used to access the [Drone CI](https://drone.io) Builder that I set up with ECS
-- it has a NAT Gateway that enables the builder to talk to this repo
-- it sets up an OpenVPN server that allows me connect to the AWS VPC to access the private resources and domains
-- it sets up a [Drone CI](https://drone.io) pipeline to consume this repo's [Git Flow](https://guides.github.com/introduction/flow/).
-The pipeline:
+About the code, it is a vue.js SPA.
+I went with vue.js as a spike, a client asked me about it and I gave it a go as part of this project.
+So, this is also a demo.

+The pipeline that I set up in AWS handles deploys to production and development.
+Production is an S3 bucket delivered publicly via Cloudfront.
+Development is a privately accessible (VPN only) S3 Bucket.
+Deployments are made in the following manner:
-- deploys tagged releases made in this repo to master into production env via Drone: S3 via Cloudfront, publicly accessible
+- on every tagged release to master, a deployment is made to production
-- deploys all feature branch pushes made in this repo into the dev environmentvia Drone : S3, privately accessible

-This setup is all custom, I didn't use AWS's service stack for NAT, VPN, code building and deploying.

-Why Vue?
-A client asked me about it, so I set this up as a demo for them.
-Otherwise, for a mostly static website like this one, plain HTML would do the trick :)
+- on every code push to feature branches, a deployment is made to development,

+Setting this pipeline up had me:
+- set up a bastion instance
+- set up an openvpn server
+- set up a nat gateway for the private instances web access
+- set up an ECS deployment for the DroneCI builder with persistance to AWS's RDS
+- making all of this into templates, so that I can easily manage and replicate it

+Some of these services are provided by AWS as well, however, they come at a cost.
+This definitely took a lot more time to set up, but it's a lot cheaper to run and it made me wiser.
+Hopefully :)

 #### Setup
 ```